Get Involved

 Dungeons and Dragons (5th)

 Dungeons and Dragons is a collective storytelling game where a group of players take on the roles of characters in an ongoing fantasy story.
 This group uses the 5th edition rules and usually has multiple games running.
 Everyone is welcome, whether they are a new player or an experienced dungeon master.
 You don’t need to know many rules to get started.
-Feel free to come along, see what it’s all about and decide whether you want to join in.
+There will be a meeting at the start of the year to organise groups but you can ask to join later.

 Feminist Society (5th)